 Credit Risk vs. Interest Rate Risk

-A Look at Risk by Bond Asset Class
+Risk Potential by Bond Asset Class

 U.S. Treasuries and TIPS

 Government bonds are considered to be nearly free of credit risk since the U.S. government remains the safest borrower on the planet.
 As a result, a sharp slowdown in growth or an economic crisis won’t hurt their performance.

 In fact, an economic crisis might help as market uncertainty drives bond investors to put their money into more quality bonds.